grcengineering/grc_engineering_lab_builder/user_prompts/README.md

 **Use: [career_transition.md](career_transition.md)**

 **You should use this if:**
-- You're new to GRC but have adjacent experience (IT, audit, security, compliance)
+- You're new to GRC but have adjacent experience (IT, security, engineering, legal)
 - You need to establish credibility quickly
 - You're facing skeptical stakeholders or team members
 - You want to deliver quick wins in first 90 days